 Loader, they're downloaded at runtime.
 Depending on the archive you're requesting, some files might be very large, causing a long delay (directly related to your network bandwidth).
 In the case of a web server app, you'd cause a timeout on client's end.

-- They come mainly from 3 sources: the USNO (US Navy), Paris (Meudon) Observatory, and NASA JPL.
+- They come mainly from 2 sources: NASA's JPL, and the IERS.
 If one of them is temporarily unavailable, you couldn't perform any computation.

-- In some countries, or behind some filtering proxies, the USNO is considered as a military website, and thus is blocked.
+- In some countries, or behind some filtering proxies, some hosts may be blocked.